How to Apply

 - proof of your economic, social, family and other ties to Belarus

-- Invitations are NOT required for business or private trips.
+- We do not require invitations for business or private trips.

 - If you choose to present an invitation or letter from your relative, friend, or business contact in the U.S., please bring it with you on the day of your interview.
 Please do not send invitations or letters directly to the Embassy.